Running rest weeks are hard but you need to take them to get better.

 Reducing your training for a week can help keep overuse injuries away.
-Rest weeks allow your body to repair damaged muscles but also allow your mental state to rebuild.
+A running rest week allows your body to repair damaged muscles but it also allows your mental state to rebuild.

 As runners, we often want to run as fast and as long as possible.
 We want our mileage to be consistently high, and we want to be at our best all of the time.
 I’ve been there and paid the price in my early twenties.
 I had multiple injuries (including stress fractures) from running too fast, not enough easy days, or not taking enough rest and recovery days.

 Rest, down weeks and taper, can be the hardest weeks to incorporate into training.